 London marathon 2021: Let’s talk about page activation

-The London marathon is now just two months away and your team have likely got the not-so-small task of helping your supporters raise money and run 26.2 miles.
-Some runners have been waiting over a year to take part in this world-famous event after the 2020 marathon was cancelled for all but the elite athletes – so we want to share some tips on page activation to help make this the best London marathon ever!
+The London marathon will soon be here and your team have likely got the not-so-small task of helping your supporters raise money and run 26.2 miles.
+So, we want to share some tips on ‘page activation’ to help make this the best London marathon ever!

 1. Find your inactive fundraisers